drshika/drshika.github.io/index.md

 Hey, I'm Drshika!
 I recently graduated from UIUC and moved to New York.
 Currently, I'm a Research Software Engineer at the National Center for Supercomputing Applications.
 I was born and raised in the suburbs of Chicago, Illinois and the city holds such a special place in my heart that I have a [Spotify playlist](https://open.spotify.com/playlist/0GOlx5tIU2eruC47yMRmrO?si=35f55188f7744fd9) dedicated to it.
 {: .section-content}

 During college, I was involved with a lot of undergraduate research, head TA-ships (or as the CS department at UIUC calls them, CA-ships) and club leadership.
 My studies and research were supported by scholarships from JP Morgan Chase, Bank of America, Cargill, Clare Boothe Luce Foundation and others.
-To add some spice in life, I spent my senior year in college interning for [Japan House](https://japanhouse.illinois.edu/) where I whisked countless bowls of matcha and learned to dress in Yukata!
+To add some spice to my life, I spent my senior year in college interning for [Japan House](https://japanhouse.illinois.edu/) where I whisked countless bowls of matcha and learned to dress in Yukata!
 {: .section-content}

 When I'm not coding, you can find me playing trivia with my friends, practicing hindustani classical music, teaching myself to embroider or curating hyper-specific playlists on Spotify.